Erasmus and Study Abroad Programmes

 All Department of Economics undergraduate students can apply.
 Those taking joint degrees however, should contact their lead department.

-Applications are taken during the 1st year of study.
+Applications are taken during the first year of study.
 However, please note; there will be a limit on the number of students that can apply for each receiving institution.

 To be considered you will need: